Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 Once again, there’s a silence amidst the warm, lived-in scent of the kitchen.

-She leans an elbow onto the counter and her face is almost radioactive in its smugness.
-“Oh, gee, what sort of ingenious moral gymnastics could he have for stealing people’s laundry?
+She leans an elbow onto the counter and her face is almost radioactive in its smugness – no smile: just pure judgement.
+“Oh, gee, so what moral gymnastics does he have for stealing people’s laundry?
 Is he going to hold a fashion contest and he doesn’t want humans to win, or something?”

 “Oh, no, it’s to make people cooperate.”